Top 4 Women's Clothing Brands to Sell On eBay

 Although I couldn't sew and only had $350 in the bank, I believed in these simple shapes.
 I had four shapes made up and took them to The Boutique Show in New York.
 Encouraged by $3,000 in orders, I expanded my "line" to eight pieces.
 The second show brought in $40,000 in orders.
 Suddenly I wasn't just Eileen Fisher.
 I was EILEEN FISHER, INC.

 Basically, these are beautiful clothes that are easy to wear and look and feel good.
-Think simple outfits that are comfortable, in shades that coordinate easily, and are versatile and can be worn from casual wear to the boardroom.
+These simple outfits are comfortable, come in shades that coordinate easily, are versatile, and can be worn in casual settings or the boardroom.
 Retail prices for Eileen Fisher items can be as high as $500 for linen jackets.
-The resale prices on eBay are excellent. eBay shows 28,000 Eileen Fisher items sold in the last 30 days with the most expensive item being a down winter coat that sold for $450.
+The resale prices on eBay are excellent.

 Ralph Lauren Black Label

-Everybody knows about Ralph Lauren, but did you know there are different levels of quality and price?
-That's right, there is a whole rainbow of Ralph Lauren clothing labels to learn.
-Green label is the lowest price point, then blue, the cream of the crop, Purple Label and Black Label.
+Most people know about Ralph Lauren, but did you know there are different levels of quality and price?
+That's right, there is a whole rainbow of Ralph Lauren clothing labels to know about.
+Green label is the lowest price point, then blue, Purple Label, and Black Label.
 Chaps, Polo Sport, Polo, Lauren Jeans, and Lauren Ralph Lauren are also moderately priced.
 So let's talk about the Black Label, the Holy Grail of the Ralph Lauren line.

-The Black Label is the most expensive and it is women's apparel.
+The Black Label is for women's apparel and is the most expensive.
 The equivalent of the Black Label is the Purple Label for men.
 Retail prices are off the charts — this brand is truly for the affluent and stylish buyer for whom money is no object.
 A basic little black dress (LBD) can retail for over $1,000.
 A black winter coat retails for $2,500.
-A basic black wool knee length skirt retails for $700.
-Very expensive indeed.
+A basic black wool knee-length skirt retails for $700.
+Very expensive indeed!

 This brand holds its value well on eBay.
-Completed listings show 2,400 preowned items — with "Ralph Lauren Black Label" in the title in the women's clothing category with the highest price item as a lamb skin leather jacket selling for $1,400.
-Comparatively speaking, there are fewer RL Black Label items than Anthropologie, Eileen Fisher, or St. John, so this label may be a needle in a haystack to find, but it is out there.
+Comparatively speaking, there are fewer RL Black Label items than Anthropologie, Eileen Fisher, or St. John; so this label may be a needle in a haystack to find.

 eBay can be your oyster.
-The key is to learn to be a better picker and understand the brands and what the labels look like.
-Then when you are sorting through the thousands of items on the racks at thrift stores, the money makers will jump out at you.
+The key is to learn to be a better picker, understand the brands, and what the labels look like.
+Then, when you are sorting through the thousands of items on the racks at thrift stores, the money makers will jump out at you.